Let’s start with React by creating our first project. For that, we will use Vite, which is the official recommendation.

 If we have everything installed, we can now create our React project.
 Open your terminal and run the following command:

-npm create vite@latest my-app --template react
+npm create vite@latest mi-app —template react

-is the name of the project (you can change it to whatever you want).--template react
+my-appis the project name (you can change it to whatever you want).--template reactindicates the project will use React.

-An assistant with options will appear.
+A wizard with options will appear.
 Select React

 Then, you can select a variant (TypeScript or JavaScript).
 For this tutorial, select JavaScript.